krnagy-csu/CST-438-FALL-25-Project-1/README.md

 Ideas are still being floated around at this stage of development, and a timeline for project milestones to be made each week is in the works.
 The deadline for this project is September 28th, 2025.

+We are thinking about creating a fitness app and will discuss the features during our next meeting.

 Note: The videos Dr. C released for expo emulation seem a little outdated.
 To emulate this on your local machine, navigate to the project folder in terminal and run "npx expo start".